The Bankrate promise

 From Air France/KLM Flying Blue and JetBlue TrueBlue to Choice Privileges and Wyndham Rewards, there are more than a few options to choose from.
 Just be sure Citi’s list of ThankYou Rewards transfer partners aligns with the traveling you typically do if you plan to transfer points often.

 Redemption rates vary depending on which transfer partner you choose.
-According to Bankrate’s recent points and miles valuations, ThankYou points earned with the Citi Premier are worth up to 1.9 cents apiece toward high-value transfer partner travel.
-That means your 60,000-point welcome bonus (earned after spending $4,000 in three months) could be worth up to $1,140, rather than $600.
+According to Bankrate’s recent points and miles valuations, ThankYou points earned with the Citi Premier are worth up to 1.6 cents apiece toward high-value transfer partner travel.
+That means your 60,000-point welcome bonus (earned after spending $4,000 in three months) could be worth an average of $960, rather than $600.

 Pairs well with other travel credit cards